frankintech00/timer/README.md

 The App is hosted on [Netlify](https://www.netlify.com/).

-The App is deployed at https://app.netlify.com/teams/frankintech00/sites.
-Remember to edit the link before committing to GitHub.
+The App is deployed at https://examclock-fps.netlify.app/.

 ## Author